DJ LeMahieu Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.
+- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.

+- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

+- Nola (0-0) pitches for the Phillies to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.